Jauysh/edited_books/11th_exam/final_exam_variants_with_part3.md

 ### Part 3: Theory Application (10 minutes, 10 points)
 **Answer both questions**

-**Question 1:** A library wants to store information about books: title, author, and publication year for 1000 books.
-Design an appropriate data structure using composite data types and explain your choices.
+**Question 1:** What are the two ways to represent strings in C++ and when would you use each?

-**Question 2:** Compare the strcpy() function with simple assignment for strings.
-When would you use each approach, and what are the limitations of each method?
+**Question 2:** Why is it important to use composite data types instead of many separate variables?

 ---